The Definitive Guide

 الصويرة

-Essential Street Food Tips
+Essential Tips

 Safety & Hygiene

-- •Carry hand sanitizer for quick cleaning before eating
+- Carry hand sanitiser for pre-meal cleaning

-- •Stick to bottled water; avoid ice in drinks
+- Stick to bottled water; avoid ice in drinks

 Money & Etiquette